Aavirash/r1-digital-painting-app/R1_INSTRUCTIONS.md

 2. Subject: "Your Digital Artwork from R1 Digital Painting App"
 3. Body: "Here is your digital artwork!"
 4. Create a PNG file attachment named "artwork.png" from the base64 data in the `imageBase64` field
+5. DO NOT create any links or upload to any service (especially not Google Drive)
-5. Do NOT send a response back to the app (wantsR1Response is false)
+6. Do NOT send a response back to the app (wantsR1Response is false)

 ## Steps for LLM: